nolesapex/DidMySettingsChange/README.md

 4. **Run the .py Script**
 5. **Repeat Step 4 After Installing Windows Updates**

-> **Heads up:** The graphical interface uses [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
-If it is missing, the application now offers to install it for you automatically, or you can install it manually with `pip install customtkinter`.

 ## How it Works + Usage

 The usage of tool is simple.
 You run the tool once.
 It will store all the current settings inside a txt file.
 Then you would run the tool again if say there was a windows update.